NessieNono/Monotype/README.md

 ---------------------------------------------------------------------------------------------------
 # Checklist

-- [ ] Animation on page load of front page
+- [x] Animation on page load of front page
 - [x] Create lite monochrome theme
+- [ ] Implement Bouncing Title
+- [ ] Make pages slide with animation
 - [ ] Automate Date Entries on each of the entries
 - [ ] There is a timer, and work automatically saves after some time
 - [ ] ActiveRouteActivated